sarimwaniR/Infinite-Storage-Glitch/README.md

 #### Do what you want with the code, but credit would be much appreciated and if you have any trouble with ISG, please contact me over discord.
-HistidineDwarf#8927 (creator) might not respond or Sarim Wani#5696 (me)
+HistidineDwarf#8927 (creator) might not respond `or contact Sarim Wani#5696 (me) only if it is not working`
 #### or try https://chat.openai.com/chat it works trust me MADE BY DvorakDwarf/HistidineDwarf maintained by-Sarim Wani (this is a fork beacuse the pervious one has been achived probaly a Cease and Desist order was issued)
 #### I was working on this instead of my finals, hope you appreciate it.

 Treat this less like the next dropbox and more like a "party trick" or a set of techniques to learn to pass data through compression.
 I do not endorse high volume use of this tool.
 I will also refrain from approving more commits to make the tool more convenient to use.
 There are several bugs that limit the use like the poor use of RAM limiting the size of files to about 100mb and they will remain.
 If you wish to fix these, you are on your own.

 "Some dude sent me email saying he has a patent on the idea of storing data on YT.
 It sounded extremely phishy and I could not find the patent on USPTO.
-If you have evidence I'll not shut it down try sue me youtube you will never find me "
+If you have evidence I'll shut it down "

 Oh and if Youtube sends me a Cease and Desist I'll gladly shut it down to. email-Sarimwani@proton.me